bluekiwi6/ilight_reset/readme.md

 Your Arduino is now programmed and ready to reset the ilight counter.

 ## Wiring
-Maker sure you're ready to reset the cartridge before connecting it the counter overwrite cannot be undone.
+Maker sure you're ready to reset the cartridge before connecting it since the counter overwrite cannot be undone.

 Wire the circuit as shown: